 - Tie back and secure your hair so it’s not in the way during the steaming process.
-Use a gently exfoliating cleanser.
+In addition, use a gently exfoliating cleanser.

 - Bring 5-6 cups of water to a boil in a pot or kettle.

 - Add a few drops of your favorite essential oil or a handful of herbs when the water begins to boil.
-After adding your choice of scent, stir gently.
+Also, after adding your choice of scent, stir gently.

 - Reduce the heat, cover, and simmer for 2-3 minutes.
-Carefully pour the hot water into the sink or bowl.
+Moreover, carefully pour the hot water into the sink or bowl.
 If you’re using a sink, don’t forget to use a drain cover!

 - Take a seat, drape your towel over your head and the pot.
-Be sure to hold your face 6 inches or more above the water.
+Also, be sure to hold your face 6 inches or more above the water.

 - For more or less head, simply raise or lower your head.
-You can also lift a corner of the towel to cool off, if necessary.
+In addition, you can also lift a corner of the towel to cool off, if necessary.

 - Steam your face for up to 10 minutes.